dwyl/product-roadmap/brain-dump.md

 The **_first_ step** in creating a **systematic list** of _any_ kind
-(_and thus a process for completing the things on the list_) is to create a means to help people input _everything_ on their mind.
+(_and thus a process for completing the items on the list_) is to create a means to help people input _everything_ on their mind.
 Emptying one's mind (_specifically working memory_)
-of everything that is occupying space and processing power is essential for allowing a person to focus.
+of everything that is occupying space and processing power is _essential_ for allowing a person to focus on their _one_ most important priority.
 This step is often referred to as a brain dump.